 It’s logical to assume there will be many medical staff members in the operating room during a surgical procedure.
-Everyone expects that in addition to the surgeons, there will be anesthesiologists, nurses and perhaps doctors in training.
-Surprisingly, there are often sales reps helping surgeons in the OR.
+Everyone expects that in addition to the surgeon(s), there will be anesthesiologists, nurses, and perhaps doctors in training.
+However, did you know there are often medical device sales reps helping surgeons in the OR?

 Why are medical device sales reps in the OR?

-These medical device sales reps are present to provide technical expertise on devices including artificial hips and knees, cardiovascular implants and spinal surgery devices.
+Sales reps are in the OR to provide surgeons with technical expertise on devices including artificial hips and knees, cardiovascular implants, and spinal surgery devices.

 However, these sales reps can also try to guide the surgeon to the newest, most expensive model of the device the surgeon is planning to use, even when the older version is more proven, thereby increasing the cost of a procedure.

 How well trained are these sales reps?

 Although medical device sales reps receive technical training from the device manufacturer, their formal education may be limited.
-According to a Kaiser Health News article, device sales reps “have received little scrutiny”.
+According to a Kaiser Health News (KHN) article, device sales reps “have received little scrutiny”.
 In fact, there have been sales reps advising surgeons who have not even graduated from high school!